 - The truck driver was visibly intoxicated at the time when served; and

 - The decision to serve the driver alcohol led directly to the accident.

 You Owe Me Nothing Until You Actually Receive Compensation

 Many of my clients call me because their injury is causing them financial distress.
 It is not very comforting for a lawyer to charge clients exorbitant up-front fees for the privilege of relieving financial distress, is it?
 With me, you will never have to come up with money for legal fees out of your own pocket.
 There are no upfront fees – you only pay if you win, out of the compensation you receive.

-All personal injury lawyers are not created equal – different lawyers deliver dramatically different results.
+All personal injury and truck accident lawyers are not created equal – different lawyers deliver dramatically different results.
 A “buffet” style lawyer, who practices in a variety of different fields, is far less likely to have obtained the strong command of personal injury law that is necessary to maximize the value of your claim.
-Your choice of lawyer is likely to be the most important decision you make in your case.
+Your choice of a lawyer is likely to be the most important decision you make in your case.

 If you have been injured in a Philadelphia truck accident that you believe may have been someone else’s fault, it is time to take decisive action.
 Schedule a free case evaluation with a Philadelphia truck accident lawyer by calling 800-465-8795 (office), 215-771-0430 (cell), or by filling out my online contact form with your questions.